brevzin/cpp_proposals/2996_reflection/reflection.md

 * a primary class template, function template, primary variable template, alias template, or concept,
 * a variable or reference,
 * a function whose constraints (if any) are satisfied unless it is a prospective destructor that is not a selected destructor ([class.dtor]),
-* a non-static data member or unnamed bit-field,
+* a non-static data member or unnamed bit-field, other than members of an anonymous union that is directly or indirectly members-of-representable,
 * a namespace, or
 * a `$namespace-alias$`.